splunk/splunk-cloud-auth-js/packages/cloud-auth-node/README.md

 [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-yellow.svg)](https://conventionalcommits.org)
 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

-The Splunk Cloud Services Node Authentication Library contains code and examples to enable you to authenticate with Splunk Cloud Services in a Node-based application using the JavaScript programming language.
+The Splunk Cloud Services authentication library for Node.js applications contains code and examples to enable you to authenticate with Splunk Cloud Services in a Node.js-based application using the JavaScript programming language.

 This library can be used in conjunction with the [Splunk Cloud Services JavaScript SDK](https://github.com/splunk/splunk-cloud-sdk-js/) to programmatically access Splunk Cloud Services.

+## Supported Authorization Flows

+The following authorization flows are supported by this library:
+* Client Credentials
+* Proof Key for Code Exchange (PKCE)
+* Refresh token with PKCE

 ## Terms of Service (TOS)
 [Splunk Cloud Services Terms of Service](https://auth.scp.splunk.com/tos)